18F/handbook/_pages/policies/responding-to-public-disclosure-vulnerabilities.md

 ## Triage the vulnerability

 In PagerDuty, someone is on call to be the **first responder**.
-This roles rotates weekly.
+This role rotates weekly.

 The **first responder** checks for reports upon notification via (TBD: Gmail push, Slack, PagerDuty text, etc).
 The report is reviewed and the responder categorizes risk according to the potential impact on system **_confidentiality_**, **_integrity_**, or **_availability_**.